Integralist/integralist.co.uk/content/page/resume.md

 I don't profess mastery, but I'm adept with most of the below, and I have an aptitude towards learning what I need to get the job done right.

-> **NOTE**: with any static list, this is likely to go stale.
+> **NOTE**: With any static list, this is likely to go stale.
 For example, I've not worked with JavaScript for _many_ years (I'm aware of the various client-side platform changes, react, virtual doms etc) but at one point in time of my career I was considered a deep dive expert.
 So take this list with a 'pinch of salt'.

 **The _slightly_ more up-to-date, and ordered, list would be**: